emma-heriot-watt/policy/README.md

 - `tests` — [pytest](https://docs.pytest.org/en/) scripts to verify the code
 - `src` — where the main code lives

-You will need Git LFS in order to get any fixtures and other files within the `storage/` folder.

 ### Running things

 Train model with default configuration